 Entry of a Security into the Illiquid Securities List

-A security will be entered in the illiquid securities list if a combination of the following four conditions exists:
+A security will be entered in the illiquid securities list if a combination of the following five conditions exists:

 - The median trading volume for the determining period, as aforesaid, was less than NIS 2,000.

 - The daily trading volume for the determining period, as aforesaid, was less than NIS 20,000.

 - The security was listed for trade before the beginning of the determining period.

 - The security was not in continuous suspension for the entire determining period, as aforesaid, or longer.

 - The security was not in the maintenance list During the determining period or between the end of the determining period and the date of the subsequent update of the list